Austin Money Laundering Lawyer

 If found guilty, you could face fines decided by the court or up to ten years in prison, or both.
 The court may also impose a fine up to twice the value of the property involved in the transaction, which can be very high if large amounts are involved.

-What is the Criminal Process for Money Laundering?
+What Is the Criminal Process for Money Laundering?

 Money laundering investigations often begin with monitoring financial activities by agencies like the IRS, FBI, and the Department of the Treasury.
 Suspicious bank activities or transactions reported by banks can trigger these investigations.
 Agencies then review financial records, track transactions, and sometimes use undercover operations or informants to link money to illegal activities like drug trafficking or fraud.